-- 1. In the Web Security manager, select Clients (under Policy Management) in the left navigation pane. - 2.
-Under the Clients tree, click Add.
-The Add Clients page appears. - 3.
-To locate an entry in your directory service, do either of the following: - Browse the Directory tree. - Enter all or part of a user, group, or domain name in the search field, if available, and then click Go. - 4.
+- 1. On the Policy Management > Clients page, under the Clients tree, click Add.
+The Add Clients page appears. - 2.
+To locate an entry in your directory service, do either of the following: - Browse the Directory tree. - Enter all or part of a user, group, or domain name in the search field, if available, and then click Go. - 3.
 Select a user, group, or domain to add as a client, and then click the right arrow (>) to add the client to the Selected list.

 If you are a delegated administrator, you can only add users that are assigned to your role as a managed client.
-Go to Policy Management > Delegated Administration, and then click your role name to see a list of managed clients for your role.
+Go to the Policy Management > Delegated Administration page, and then click your role name to see a list of managed clients for your role.

-- 5. When you are finished adding users, click OK to cache your changes and return to the Clients page. - 6.
+- 4. When you are finished adding users, click OK to cache your changes and return to the Clients page. - 5.
 Click Save and Deploy to implement your changes.